nchavez1/classes/class-04/README.md

 ## Class #4 Assignment

-* Investigate alternative visualizations of the crime data that mitigate stated concerns about heatmaps
+* Create an interactive visualization that adds insights about earthquakes in and around Oklahoma City